cTurtle98/Lifealgorithmic/source/cis-191/projects/partitions_filesystems_and_mount.md

 UUID=<put-the-UUID-here> /var/www   btrfs  defaults    0    3
 ```

 Be absolutely sure that you entered the UUIDs that match the ones in the filesystems you created.
-If you did this step correctly you should be able to verify that fstab is correct by unmounting and remounting the filesystems:
+If you did this step correctly you should be able to verify that `/etc/fstab` is correct by unmounting and remounting the filesystems:

 ```
 $ sudo umount /home